 You don’t need a butcher’s knife to cut the film’s noir atmosphere, and the images will hold your attention throughout.
 One might feel that the abundance of abattoir references might overstay its welcome and that the “meataphors” pile up more than necessary, in particular when a German presence enters the village.
 Those flaws are marginal, though, and János Szasz demonstrates, once again, that he is a director to reckon with, and even blog posts run the risk of dropping too many metaphors without fleshing them out.

-The director has a new project called Michigan, which will hopefully see the the projection darkness of day soon.
+The director has a new project called Michigan, which will hopefully soon see the projection darkness of the day.